mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

 ## Define the audience {#audience}

-Click the **[!UICONTROL Select audience]** button to display the list of available Adobe Experience Platform segments.
-[Learn more on segments](../audience/about-audiences.md)
+Click the **[!UICONTROL Select audience]** button to display the list of available Adobe Experience Platform audiences.
+[Learn more on audiences](../audience/about-audiences.md)

 >[!NOTE]
 >